datasciencedatathon/COVID-19/README.md

 - Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSefB4qKEO6NkoqK--p3shr2PymNue3IfpLIR-e7ahVRXgrFng/viewform" target="_blank">here</a>
 - You will receive an email to join the hackathon slack workspace.
 Teams will be formed oganically through conversations in this workspace.

-*All parts of the event will happen online.
-So we highly encourage conversations on slack to form groups and share resources.*
+*We highly encourage conversations on slack to form groups and share resources.*

 ### Datasets